Tetrakern/fictioneer/INSTALLATION.md

 ### Securing WordPress & Browser Caching

 You can greatly improve your site security and performance by adding policies to the **.htaccess** file located in the WordPress root directory.
-Managed hosting plans normally do this for you.
+Managed hosting plans normally do this for you (if you ask).
 Make a backup and add the following lines anywhere before `# BEGIN WordPress` or after `# END WordPress`.
 If something goes wrong wrong, just remove everything again or restore the backup.
-You can also use a (cache) plugin.
+You can also use a (cache) plugin to do it for you.
 This is just the basics, far more is possible, but please refer to a proper guide.

   <details>
     <summary>Example Policies</summary><br>